What is hyaluronic acid?

 Are there any side effects?

-Side effects from hyaluronic acid injections are not common.
-Most are limited to the site of injection and do not last long.
+Most side effects of hyaluronic acid are limited to the site of injection, some may be serious.
 Tell your doctor if you are concerned about possible side effects.

 Most common possible side effects: